LeeMorinUCF/ECP3004S21/demo_21_Nonparametrics/README.md

 sales price and horsepower.

-Although decision trees produce a cruder approximation to the relationship, the main advantage iof this method is in efficiency and, as a result, scalability: it can be applied to datasets with a large number of variables to determine which variables should be included in the model.
+Although decision trees produce a cruder approximation to the relationship, the main advantage of this method is in efficiency and, as a result, scalability: it can be applied to datasets with a large number of variables to determine which variables should be included in the model.